James J. Slade Scholar program

 Every student must find his/her own position.
 He/she can contact the Career Services Center at Rutgers to review the listings of participating organizations/companies for possible interest.
 Contact the Co-Op Student Services Administrator, Career Services-Employment Center, Busch Campus Center (848) 445-6127.

 In brief, there are no GPA requirements to do co-op work except that the student should not be on academic probation.
-Students must at least be a junior.
+Students must at least be junior.
 No co-op credit is given for part-time work or full-time work during summer alone.
 In order to earn academic credit for the co-op work, the co-op assignment must last a minimum of 6 months -- normally Summer + Fall semester or Spring semester + Summer -- of full-time employment while working on the same technical project.
-International students need to contact the undergraduate director.
+International students need to contact the Undergraduate Director at <ECEUndergradDirector@soe.rutgers.edu>.

-Once a page description of the project and application form are submitted (preferably electronically), the undergraduate director will give a special permission number (possibly by e-mail) to register for co-op credit, At the end of at least 6 month co-op work (normally Summer + Fall semester or Spring semester + Summer), one must write a technical report.
-If the report is acceptable, the student will earn one tech elective for 3 credits and one electrical or computer elective for 3 credits on pass/fail basis.
-The pass/fail grade is released to the registrar once the undergraduate director receives an email from the supervisor of the student at the organization where student worked explicitly stating in the email that the student worked full time at least for six months on a technical project.
-The supervisor must also fill an Employer Survey form supplied by the undergraduate director.
+Once a page description of the project and application form are submitted (preferably electronically), the undergraduate director will give a special permission number (possibly by e-mail) to register for co-op credit, At the end of at least 6 months co-op work (normally Summer + Fall semester or Spring semester + Summer), one must write a technical report.
+If the report is acceptable, the student will earn one tech elective for 3 credits and one electrical or computer elective for 3 credits on a pass/fail basis.
+The pass/fail grade is released to the registrar once the undergraduate director receives an email from the supervisor of the student at the organization where the student worked explicitly stating in the email that the student worked full time at least for six months on a technical project.
+The supervisor must also fill an Employer Survey form supplied by the Undergraduate Director at <ECEUndergradDirector@soe.rutgers.edu>.

 • Can a student take other academic courses for credit while doing co-op/internship full time?

-When a student is pursuing full time co-op work during a regular semester, the ECE program normally allows only one academic course for 3 credits in addition to the co-op 6 credits.
-However, if it can be verified by an employer's letter that with flexible work hours the student still be able to work 35-40 hrs/wk while attending two regular courses for a total of 6 credits, such a request can be considered by the undergraduate director.
-For further details, contact the undergraduate director.
+When a student is pursuing full-time co-op work during a regular semester, the ECE program normally allows only one academic course for 3 credits in addition to the co-op 6 credits.
+However, if it can be verified by an employer's letter that with flexible work hours the student still is able to work 35-40 hrs/wk while attending two regular courses for a total of 6 credits, such a request can be considered by the undergraduate director.
+For further details, contact the Undergraduate Director at <ECEUndergradDirector@soe.rutgers.edu>.

 Special Problems/Independent Research